mohitkyadav/imago-c4/thought_process.md

 1. The search query must have a minimum of 3 characters.
 2. The search query must not exceed 100 characters.

+### Analytics
+1. Added search/stats endpoint to get the search statistics.
+2. We can see top 5 queries and total success/failure rates.

 ### Testing
 1. I wrote tests for the health and search endpoint.
 2. Used unittest for testing.